 ASAPS members are provided with exclusive ongoing education programs to maintain and upgrade their knowledge and skills regarding cosmetic surgery.
 Every member is also required to undergo an annual assessment by the Royal Australasian College of Surgeons to ensure that they remain current and safe in their practice.

-In short cosmetic surgery has been the domain of Specialist Plastic Surgeons throughout its history and it remains primarily within their domain.
+In summary, cosmetic surgery has been the domain of Specialist Plastic Surgeons throughout its history, and it remains primarily within their domain.

 It is appropriate that a person considering cosmetic surgery, critically look at the surgeon providing their surgery and ensure that they feel comfortable with that person and with that person’s capacity, training and qualifications.
-The ASAPS Member’s database is a good place for you to start your search.
+The ASAPS Member’s database is the right place for you to start your search.